CASR-HKU/ESDA/software/README.md

 #### N-Caltech101
-For N-Caltech101 dataset, we followed the process in [asynet](https://github.com/uzh-rpg/rpg_asynet) by using the following scripts.
+For N-Caltech101 dataset, we followed the procedures in [asynet](https://github.com/uzh-rpg/rpg_asynet) by using the following scripts.
 You can use tonic too.

 ```bash
 cd data